MinervaRose/MinervaRose.github.io/docs/_posts/2022-09-20-a-violin-for-sherlock.markdown

 In this pattern, Violet tried to create as many parts of the violin as possible.

+## Materials

+2.5 or 3 mm hook
+Acrylic yarn in beige, black, and white
+Depending on how much details you choose to add to your violin you might need some paper, cardboard, embroidery thread.

+## Abbreviations

+ch chain
+ss slip stitch
+sc single crochet
+hdc half double crochet
+dc double crochet
+blo back loop only

 ## Top and back plates

 Make two.